rdlauer/articles/blues/chicken-egg/chicken-egg-part-one.md

 This data appears in Notehub over time as distinct events that are periodically synced.
 Here is an example of some of the events logged from this prototype deployment in action:

 ![notehub events](notehub-events.png)

-Right now this is only useful to let us know that images are being captured and saved on the device.
-In part two though, Notehub becomes a critical component in [sending SMS notifications with Twilio](https://dev.blues.io/guides-and-tutorials/twilio-sms-guide/).

 > **NOTE:** Creating a new Notehub account is free.
 Every calendar month you are provided with 5,000 "consumption credits" (1 credit == 1 event routed OUT of Notehub...inbound data is free).
 You can purchase more credits if needed.